 Certain Subsections labeled "Payment" contain statements to the effect that the accepted quantities "will be paid for at the Contract unit price, per unit of measurement, for the following items" (followed by a list of items).
 In such cases, the Agency will pay for only those Pay Items listed in the Schedule of Items.

 (b) Capitalization of Terms - Capitalized terms, other than titles, abbreviations, and grammatical usage, indicate that they have been given a defined meaning in the Standard Specifications.
-Refer to Section 00110.20 "Definitions".
+Refer to 00110.20 "Definitions".
 Defined terms will always be capitalized in Part 00100; in Parts 00200 through 03000, defined terms will generally not be capitalized, with the notable exception of "the Contractor", "the Agency", and "the Engineer".

 (c) Punctuation - In this publication the "outside method" of punctuation is employed for placement of the comma and the period with respect to quotation marks.
 Only punctuation that is part of the quoted matter is placed within quotation marks.